Korean War Legacy Project

 Embed:

-James Rominger discusses what a typical day looked like as a radio sergeant.
-He shares what food they ate and where they slept, but also what his job included.
-He remembers the procedures for fixing the radios and having to bring them to the forward observers.
+James Rominger describes a typical day in the life of a radio sergeant.
+He shares details about the food they ate and where they slept, as well as the responsibilities of his job.
+He recalls the procedures for repairing the radios and the necessity of delivering them to the forward observers.

 Share YouTube: